flutter/website/src/content/deployment/flavors.md

-After running `flutter clean`, `flutter pub`, and `pod install`, you receive a build error indicating that it is unable to load the contents of a file list, you will need to manually update your podfile.
+After running `flutter clean`, `flutter pub`, and `pod install`, you receive a build error indicating that it is unable to load the contents of a file list, you will need to manually update your Podfile.

 To fix this, use the following steps.